sheamunion/snitching-on-sinatra/part2.md

 Todo list!
 Your new Todo item is persisted, even when loading the page or restarting your application.

-*Note: How does Sinatra know which route to go to when a route responds with a redirect?
+:flashlight: *How does Sinatra know which route to go to when a route responds with a redirect?
 It tells the browser to make another request to the route specified (`'/todos'` in this case), but to make it a GET request.
-It does this using the
-<a href="https://en.wikipedia.org/wiki/HTTP_303" target="_blank">HTTP 303</a>
+It does this using the <a href="https://en.wikipedia.org/wiki/HTTP_303" target="_blank">HTTP 303</a> status code.*
-status code.*

 # Wrap Up
-In this version, we created a web application that stores data in a database that has been submitted using a browser!
+In this chapter, we created a web application that stores data in a database that has been submitted using a browser!
 We tied HTML, Sinatra, ActiveRecord, and SQLite together to make a web application.